bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     iii) Create a new BNT mnemonic for our MAIN NET, and store and secure this BNT mnemonic securely. **If you lose this mnemonic, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.
 Note that this web wallet is **100% client side**.
 Your BNT mnemonic is generated on the local browser only and is never transmitted over the network.
 You are 100% responsible for storing and securing this mnemonic.

-    iv) Add a new local keypair for the account that will be the self-delegator to the validator on this node:
+    iv) Add a new local keypair for the account that will be the operator for the validator on this node:

     ```text
     blzcli keys add vuser --recover
     ```

-    Provide the menemonic generated above from the web staking wallet, when asked for the bip39 mnemonic.
+    Provide the menemonic generated above from the web staking wallet, when asked for the BIP39 mnemonic.

     v) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button.
 Please be patient, as we run the conversion relayer manually for now, and it runs a few times every day.
-Please join and follow our Telegram group to keep updated.
+Please join and follow our Telegram and Discord groups to keep updated.

     **TEST NET**:

     Get some tokens to stake your validator from our FAUCET.
 Note that you can only use the faucet once every FIVE minutes.

-    i) Add a new local keypair for the account that will be the self-delegator to the validator on this node:
+    i) Add a new local keypair for the account that will be the operator for the validator on this node:

     ```text
     blzcli keys add vuser